SiaFoundation/siad/doc/api/index.html.md

 Amount of contract funds that have been spent on downloads.

 **fundaccountspending** | hastings
 Amount of money spent on funding an ephemeral account on a host.
+This value reflects the exact amount that got deposited into the account, meaning it excludes the cost of the actual funding RPC, which is contained in the maintenance spending metrics.

 **endheight** | block height
 Block height that the file contract ends on.